Graduate Degree Programs & Requirements

 Because each course varies somewhat in content from year to year, it is recommended that the student take the exams at the conclusion of the course in which they are enrolled.
 No advantage is gained by delaying the exam.
 It is required to finish all six qualification exams by the end of the second year of study.

 Some students will enter the PhD program with previously acquired expertise in one or more of the required courses.
 This sometimes happens with students who transfer from other PhD programs, or who come from certain foreign countries.
-Such students may formally petition the Chairman of the Graduate Committee to be exempted from the appropriate course and from its qualifying exam.
+Such students may formally petition the Chair of the Graduate Committee to be exempted from the appropriate course and from its qualifying exam.
 The petition must be accompanied by hard evidence (e.g., published research, written testimony from experts, records of equivalent courses, or examinations and the grades achieved on them).
 The Graduate Committee will make the final judgment on all exemption requests.

 Dissertation and Thesis Defense

-It is the student's responsibility to find a thesis advisor who is willing to guide his/her research.
+It is the student's responsibility to find a thesis advisor who is willing to guide their research.
 Since the advisor should be part of the candidacy requirement, the student should have engaged an advisor by the beginning of the third year of study.

 Once the Department has accepted the dissertation (on the recommendation of the thesis advisor), the student is required to defend their thesis through a presentation accompanied by a question/answer period.